Trump, Putin and other world leaders express condolences for mosque attack

 Related: Police say only one suspect in deadly Quebec City mosque attack

+Mr. Spicer also said Mr. Trump pledged his support to Canadian police and intelligence services.

+“Prime Minister Trudeau was extremely appreciative and he was also cautious to draw conclusions on the motives at this stage in the investigation and the President shared those thoughts,” Mr. Spicer said.

-The release did not expand on whether the two leaders discussed Mr. Trump’s immigration ban, which Canadian officials said Sunday would not affect Canadian dual citizens or permanent residents.
+The PMO did not expand on whether the two leaders discussed Mr. Trump’s immigration ban, which Canadian officials said Sunday would not affect Canadian dual citizens or permanent residents.

 Mr. Trudeau on Monday called the Quebec City shooting a “terrorist attack on Muslims” and his office said he would be travelling to the area on Monday afternoon, along with interim Conservative leader Rona Ambrose.